nathanbraun/nathanbraun-com/content/books/politics.md

 expect, for example, that people who identify with the freedom-coercion axis generally favor smaller government, fewer regulations etc.

-Also, given the way most people's interal monologue, language as thinking brains work, the the difference between language and thinking isn't necessarily clear.
+Also, given the way most people's internal monologue, language as thinking brains work, the difference between language and thinking isn't necessarily clear.

 ### 3. Is there another axis?
 In a follow up edition, Kling toyed with adding what he called a bobo/anti